How to Peel Beans

 Procedure for Removing the Beans Coat

-Soak the beans in cold water for 10 to 15 minutes or till you can easily get the beans coat off by rubbing the seeds with your fingers.
-You will notice that the coat is saggy and separated from the beans seed.
+- Soak the beans in cool water till you can easily get the beans coat off by rubbing the seeds with your fingers.
+You will notice that the coat is baggy and separated from the beans seed.
 If you leave it for too long in the water, it will become more difficult to remove the coat from the beans.